zerotier/docs/docs/what-is-a-controller.md

 ---
 title: What is a Network Controller?
 description: Yes this is different than a root server
-tags: [controller, examples, api, ZeroTier explanation, beginner]
+tags: [controller, examples, api, beginner]
 ---

 :::info